rohan-varma/rohan-varma.github.io/_posts/2019-1-02-Phone-Usage.md

 ![png](https://raw.githubusercontent.com/rohan-varma/phone-usage-tracking/master/How%20Much%20do%20I%20use%20my%20Phone%3F_files/How%20Much%20do%20I%20use%20my%20Phone%3F_10_8.png)

 We can see that there's a lot of similarity between the days of the weeks, though it looks like on average, I use my phone less on Thursdays, Fridays, and Sundays, while I use it comparatively more on Tuesdays, Wednesdays, and Saturdays.
-Overall though, we can see that each day's distribution is quite similar, taking on a mean of around two hours and a standard deviaton of around an hour.
+Overall, we can see that each day's distribution is similar, taking on a mean of around two hours and a standard deviaton of around an hour.
 Let's examine weekly usage now.

 ```python